 Be sure to check the official Current Drives website regularly to ensure you have the most updated owner’s manual and instructional materials.
 The latest version of the manual can be found on this page and is available for immediate download HERE

-For assembly instruction study the owner’s manual and refer to these instructional videos for basic tips:
+For assembly instructions, study the owner’s manual and refer to these instructional videos for basic tips:

 Before your first use please refer to Section 4 (Operation) in the owners manual.
 Study this section carefully to learn about the necessary steps to get up and running safely